 Radio Gallery // Wednesday 4pm & Friday 7:45am

 A weekly 5 minute program featuring MN Artists and their work.
 Radio Gallery offers insight and perspectives on MN artists.
-Samples of their work will be displayed on the KUMD and PRX websites.
+Samples of their work will be shared on KUMD.

 MN Reads // Thursday 8:20am